SciRuby/sciruby.com/source/_posts/2017-09-01-gsoc-2017-data-visualization-using-daru-view.markdown

 as ruby web application frameworks.

-The main thing we need to display something in web application or IRuby notebook is `HTML` code of it. daru-view generates the `HTML` code od the chart, table and the same can be used to display in web application & IRuby notebook.
+The main thing we need to display something in web application or IRuby notebook is `HTML` code of it. daru-view generates the `HTML` code of the chart, table and the same can be used to display in web application & IRuby notebook.